unxversal/unxversal-core/markdown/unxvlending.md

 ## Overview

-UnXversal Lending is a robust permissionless lending protocol that enables users to supply assets to earn yield and borrow assets against collateral.
-It seamlessly integrates with the UnXversal ecosystem, supporting synthetic assets from the synthetics protocol, leveraged trading through the spot DEX, and UNXV tokenomics with fee discounts and yield optimization.
+UnXversal Lending is a robust lending protocol with **admin-permissioned asset and pool listing**.
+Only the admin can add new supported assets and create lending pools.
+Users can supply/borrow assets, but the set of available assets and pools is managed by the admin for risk and protocol consistency.

+> **Key Policy:** Only assets and pools listed by the admin in the LendingRegistry are available for supply/borrow.
+Users cannot list new assets or create new pools directly.

 ## Integration with UnXversal Ecosystem